-Secondary (KS3) Transition - The SENDCo and Year 6 teachers (Mrs Jaeger & Mrs Paterson) meet with the Year 7 Co-ordinator/ SENDCO/ Support Staff of feeder High Schools to talk about the children who will transfer to their school.
+Secondary (KS3) Transition - The SENDCo and Year 6 teacher (Andrea Jaeger) and sometimes the Learning Mentor (Debbie Bate) meet with the Year 7 Co-ordinator/SENDCO/ Support Staff of feeder High Schools to talk about the children who will transfer to their school.
 They will exchange information about the child's learning style, SEND (including More Able), behaviour and friendship groups.
-In June/July, pupils visit their forthcoming Secondary School for taster sessions.
-Additional visits to secondary schools can be made available, with the Learning Mentor and/or Parent/ Teaching Assistant, should this be required for individual pupils.
+In June/July, pupils visit their forthcoming Secondary School for taster sessions (not Corpus Christi).
+Additional visits to secondary schools can be made available, with the Learning Mentor and/or Parent/Teaching Assistant, should this be required for individual pupils.
 The Lancashire Inclusion Service can also support parents with visits to High Schools or Special School Placements.
-In the last academic year, the school met with the following high schools: Longridge, St. Cecilias, Fulwood, Walton-Le-Dale High and Corpus Christi.
+In the last academic year, the school met with the following high schools: Longridge, St. Cecilias, Fulwood, Walton-Le-Dale High, Moor Park, Christ the King, Archbishop Temple and Corpus Christi.